How understanding the role of flavonoids in our diet is leading the way in improving our health.

 In fact recent evidence suggests that a healthy diet should contain more than five portions a day, with guidelines in Australia and the US being updated to reflect this.
 Yet government guidelines can prove hard to follow with less than 30% of the population meeting healthy eating targets in the UK.

 What if we could know exactly which fruit and vegetables were most beneficial for health, what chemicals they contain that are specifically able to reduce the risk of chronic disease and how much we should eat of them in order to truly impact on our health?

-Professor Aedín Cassidy’s research is focussed on identifying which food constituents might be important for health and on providing evidence to help shape dietary advice, optimising the benefits of fruit and vegetable intake in reducing the risk of developing diabetes and heart disease.
+Former UEA Professor Aedín Cassidy’s research was focussed on identifying which food constituents might be important for health and on providing evidence to help shape dietary advice, optimising the benefits of fruit and vegetable intake in reducing the risk of developing diabetes and heart disease.

 THE ROLE OF FLAVONOIDS

 INFOGRAPHIC: (CLICK TO EXPAND)